 Magaluf has become famous for two things.
-One is its extensive white sand beach.
-The turquoise waters of the bay have gently formed a gentle crescent shaped beach over time.
+One is its extensive white sandy beach.
+The turquoise waters of the bay have gently formed a crescent shaped beach over time.
 It’s just under 1km long, which is around the length of 10 football fields.

 There are many sunbeds to hire and watersports activities to participate in such as taking a pedalo out or riding a banana boat, jet-skiing or paragliding etc. For SCUBA diving there is a school in the adjoining resort of Palma Nova.